How to calculate the cost of term life insurance

 Are you considering buying term life insurance?
-Read on for help estimating how much life insurance you need and to learn how premiums are set.
+Read on for help estimating how much coverage you need and to learn how your premiums are determined.

 Married couple walking down aisle